Qianzf/lif/README.md

 ##### About Version

-LiF use git client hook `pre-commit` to increase version raw counts
+LiF use git client hook `pre-commit` to increase version raw counts, and use `get_lif_ver()` to calculate the version automatically. (cause i am too lazy to ponder how to version my project)

 - First we create a shell script file: